 Care & Support

 We want all children at St. Paul's to feel safe and happy at school and we work hard to ensure a secure and welcoming environment.
-We use the Social and Emotional Aspects of Learning (SEAL) programme for which aims to develop children's emotional intelligence, empathy and self esteem.

 All children receive sex and relationships education appropriate to their age to prepare them adequately for the choices they may be called to make in the future.